-This example uses machine learning to build a digital twin of an electric motor.
+This example shows how machine learning can create a digital twin of an electric motor.

 Contents